 Unfortunately, what happens in Vegas no longer stays in Vegas, and when you're applying to a co-op, Vegas has a nasty habit of rearing its less-than-flattering head.

-For more information on co-ops and home buying, check out the links on the next page.
+For more information on co-ops and home buying, check out the links below.